rskelly/geotools/process.md

 ### Convolved Output

+Each tabular dataset (irradiance; handheld reflelctance) must be convolved to match the airborne spectrometer.
+Use the [convolve](https://github.com/rskelly/contrem/wiki/convolve) program to do this.

 The format of convolved data is standardized.
 The columns are:

 date | timestamp | *b<sub>0</sub>* ... *b<sub>n</sub>*